Cannon House Office Building: 2015 renovations

 In January 2015, a top-to-bottom renovation of the Cannon House Office Building began.
 Completion is expected to take ten years and cost $752.7 million.
-Initially, renovation will be focused on upgrading the building utilities, but will progress on to a wing-by-wing exterior and interior reconstruction.
+Initially, this renovation project will be focused on upgrading the building infrastructure and utilities, but will progress on to a wing-by-wing exterior and interior reconstruction.
 According to Bill Weidemeyer (Superintendent of the House), the building "is plagued by safety, health, environmental and operational issues that are rapidly worsening.
 Many of the building’s systems are original from the 1908 construction."

 Architecture

 Architecturally, the elevations are divided into a rusticated base and a colonnade with an entablature and balustrade.
 The colonnades with thirty-four Doric columns that face the Capitol are echoed by pilasters on the sides of the building, and very inspired by the Louvre Colonnade in Paris.
 The Cannon Building is faced with marble and limestone; while the Senate's Russell Building's base and terrace are gray granite.

 Modern for its time, the building initially included such facilities as forced-air ventilation systems, steam heat, individual lavatories with hot and cold running water and ice water, telephones, and electricity.
 Both the Cannon Building and the Russell Building are connected to the Capitol by underground passages.

 Of special architectural interest is the rotunda.
 Eighteen Corinthian columns support an entablature and a coffered dome, whose glazed oculus floods the rotunda with natural light.
 Twin marble staircases lead from the rotunda to an imposing Caucus Room, which features Corinthian pilasters, a full entablature, and a richly detailed ceiling.